alzwded/JakED/README.md

 Cases within a suite are executed in order, so you could pass state on if you're into that kind of thing.

-The test bad has its own sanity tests, because who tests the testers?
+The testbed has its own sanity tests, because who tests the testers?

 ### External tests